teusH/MySense/MyDatacollector/README.md

 Measurement data is visualised via a CMS Drupal website.
 Drupal uses it's own database tables.
 So this type of tables need to be synchronised for meta information (locality etc).
 For this the script 'SyncWebDB.py' has been made available.
 However this script needs still to be upgraded with the newer DB table architecture yet.
 The tables 'Sensors' and TTNtable' are still the main single source for the information.

-## Measurement Data Exchange Format (MDEF format, 2021 draft standard)
-The Measurement Data Exchange Format (MDEF) will be described in a separate README document.
-All modules will have runtime how-to examples for a more practical road to do an implementation and to test the data exchange.
-The MDEF, based on 4 years of developments, is still in development and in concept as long as the implementation is only done on one or two implementation efforts.

-## data collector software architecture

-### initialisation phase
-See 'MyDatacollector.py' `__main__` section:
-- Configure() routine will do initial configuration.
-The configuration is overwritten by the local configuration as supplied by 'MyTTN-datacollector.conf.json' (see the example file for a details).
-- ImportArguments() routine will overwrite initial configuration from arguments supplied from commenand line.
-- UpDateChannelConf() routine will setup input and output channels and configure those modules as well the library or support modules e.g 'MyGPS' (handle GPS location information), 'MyDB' (DB meta information and DB access routines), 'MyPrint' (use of colred terminal printout), 'MyThreading' (multithreading toolset), etc..
-- Initialize() wrap up and enable input/output modules.

-### Main run loop
-The routine RUNcollector() is the main run loop routine.
-It collects measurement datagrams from an input queue, which is loaded by the multithreaded input broker module(s) via a call to GetDataRecord().
-GetDataRecord will first collect the meta information (a cached item per measuremnt kit active) 'info' and the MDEF 'data'gram.
-This information is passed to the 'Data2FGrwrd()' routine.
-Data2Frwrd() will check if the measurement kit is behaving well (will throddle the kit datagram if needed so).
-Next it datagram will be checked if the datagram is uploaded from a known measurement kit.
-On the event that the kit clearly has been restarted this will be notified.
-If the kit was disabled for some reason the datagram will be skipped and an event is raised.
-From that point the datagram is checked if meta data (DB tables 'Sensors', 'TTNtable' and 'SensorTypes') needs to be changed in the database (write through cache) as e.g. new home location or is clearly in a repair situation (locality differs from home location).
-Gateway statistics is updated.
-Finally the datagram is checked if there is data for valid data, measurements to be forwarded, and which measurements are provided from known sensor types.
-If needed meta data will be corrected as well calibration reference sensor types and measurement correction information is attached to the cached meta information.
-Data2Frwrd() routine will collect so called 'artifacts' as provided from the different checking routines.
-This artifacts list is hand over to the output channels/modules publish() routines.

-Next the meta cache item and measurement datagram (in MDEF format) will be provided to each output channel 'publish()' routine.
-The result (True, False, remarks) will be handled and monitored/logged.
-Whereas the loop is continued as long as there are input channels active.